-Nearby To Horncastle
+Things To Do Near Horncastle

 After spending a morning marvelling at the treasure trove that is Horncastle, and snacking on a few cheeky pastries, we decided there should be another leg to our little day trip to Lincolnshire.
 When you look at a map of England there are several little green patches labelled AONB – Area of Outstanding Natural Beauty and Lincolnshire is the proud owner of one of these little badges.
 The Lincolnshire Wolds – AONB.

 Until I moved to Nottingham I had never come across this term ‘wolds’, it means open high ground.
 Mr MLLH has even turned it into an adjective, meaning lumpy and bumpy like the wolds in Leicestershire near our home.
-And as much as these woldy areas are often very ‘Emily Bronte’ and picturesque, I’m not sure that’s what he means when he’s describing our local landlady!?

-Nevertheless, as you drive the wolds of Lincolnshire, in your open top MG with a headscarf – you will get a sense of the kind of beautiful countryside I am talking about.
+Nevertheless, as you drive the wolds of Lincolnshire, in your open-top MG with a headscarf – you will get a sense of the kind of beautiful countryside I am talking about.

 Apparently the history of the area is rich too, archaeological teams have unearthed plenty of evidence to show the mark that Scandinavian Vikings made on the wolds, and it may explain some of the unusual place names too.